Consent Should Be Common Sense. The Allegations Against Aziz Ansari Show It Isn't.

 There’s good news, however.
 What constitutes “common sense” isn’t fixed, and we have the power to create a different standard of good judgment and who needs to show it, one that doesn’t place all responsibility on one party.

-Common sense should be that everyone checks in with partners before, during, and after a romantic and sexual encounter.
-And quite frankly, if folks aren’t mature enough to handle those obligations, they should lay off romantic and sexual encounters until they’re ready for that.
+Common sense should be that everyone checks in with partners before, during and after a romantic and sexual encounter.
+And quite frankly, if people aren’t mature enough to handle those obligations, they should lay off romantic and sexual encounters until they’re ready for that.

 Advertisement